steppingstonelabs/rest-client-session/README.md

 		put '{ "name": "John Drake", "rank": "Buccaneer", "ship": "Blue Midnight" }' pirates/51
 		```
 	* The URL for all methods will start with the value of the `REMOTE_API` environment variable _(e.g. `$REMOTE_API/$1`)_

+### Changing Your Target API

+1. Use `setapi` to change your target to `http://giffyapi.nss.team`.
+2. Request the `users` resource.
+3. Add yourself as a user with a POST request.
+4. Change your password with a PUT request.
+5. Delete your user with a DELETE request.

 ### Explorer Challenge